MarKubil/Bootstrap-Portfolio/README.md

 ## Description
-This is my portfolio where I present my projects and my skills.
+This is my portfolio where I present my projects and skills.

 I have used HTML and CSS and bootstrap in this project.
 It meets all accessibility standards and adapts to the viewers screen.